walasiek/hipisejm/README.md

 # hipisejm
+# Author: Marcin Walas <kontakt@marcinwalas.pl>

 Process textual data from Polish Sejm.

 Does the same thing as is available on https://kdp.nlp.ipipan.waw.pl/query_corpus/ but maybe someone will find those scripts useful.

+I have written those scripts because 10th term of Polish Sejm was not available on KDP at that time.

 Format
 ======